jvaisaonna/state-based-lww-element-graph/README.md

 | --------------------------------- | ------------------------- | -------- | ------- |
 | incomingStateBasedLwwElementGraph | StateBasedLwwElementGraph | `true`   |         |

-Error will be threw if the type of `incomingStateBasedLwwElementGraph` is not `StateBasedLwwElementGraph`
+Throw an error when the type of `incomingStateBasedLwwElementGraph` is not `StateBasedLwwElementGraph`

 ## Example